zivy/ibex_microscopy/docs/q_and_a.md

 ---

-If you have a question that does not appear here, please ask on the [knowledge-base GitHub issue tracker](https://github.com/zivy/ibex_microscopy/issues).
-Posting to the issue tracker requires a GitHub account.
+If you have a question that does not appear here, please ask on the [knowledge-base GitHub Discussions](https://github.com/zivy/ibex_microscopy/discussions).
+Posting to the Discussions board requires a GitHub account.
 If you do not have an account, please follow these [instructions to sign up for one](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).

 ---